anko/partser/readme.markdown

  - [Parsimmon](https://github.com/jneen/parsimmon) is the project this library was forked from.
 It can recognise the same category of grammars, and has a more abstract API, with a language construction DSL and a call-chaining syntax that some prefer.
-At the time writing it doesn't support user-defined nested environments or clone/replace.
+It doesn't support user-defined nested environments, and has relatively limited features for modifying parsing logic during parsing.
+ - [Nearley](https://github.com/kach/nearley) is much more performant, can parse left-recursive grammars, and even handles ambiguity!
+However, it is much more rigid in design: it does not have parse environments, and cannot modify the parser during parsing.

 ## License